zoet24/presidential-debate/README.md

 I added a ‘Settings’ page to my “nice-to-have” list - this would be a page where the user could customise various aspects of the game, but it was an unnecessary addition to include in the initial MVP.

 #### Skeleton Plane
-I used Balsamiq to develop wireframes (Click [Home](https:), [Tutorial](https:) or [Game](https:) to view them) of what I wanted my game to look like on mobile, tablet and desktop.
+I used Balsamiq to develop wireframes (click [here](wireframes.md) to view them) of what I wanted my game to look like on mobile, tablet and desktop.
 I liked the idea of having a backdrop of Trump and Biden facing off on either side of the screen so used that to divide the screen in half and place the relevant information over the top of it.
 I kept my scope at the forefront of this design process to make sure that there was going to be a place to put all of my key features.

 **Note:** I changed the layout of my desktop wireframe later on due to the background image I chose.
 It didn't scale well so instead of filling the whole screen for larger devices the game is restricted to 70% of the height.